 MDinteractive provides one-stop shopping for submitting Quality, Promoting Interoperability, and Improvement Activity data to CMS to fulfill your MIPS requirements.
 We support all 2019 MIPS categories and measures, whether you are reporting as an individual or a group.
 We also offer unlimited customer support, via phone, live chat and email, to assist you throughout the entire reporting process.

 You can create a free account here or log into an existing account from our website to report 1 or more MIPS categories.
-Our deadline to receive all of your data is March 15, 2020.

 Completing your MIPS Reporting